-The Board of Directors, on the recommendation of the HRC Committee determines on an annual basis the base compensation for the CEO of the Corporation based on internal deliberations following consultation with the HRC Committee and other members of the Board.
+The Board of Directors, on the recommendation of the HRC Committee and Lead Director, who is a member of the HRC Committee, determines on an annual basis the base compensation for the Executive Chairman and CEO of the Corporation based on internal deliberations following consultation with the HRC Committee and other members of the Board.
 With respect to base salary, the HRC Committee does not apply formal objectives or set formulae in order to determine base compensation but conducts a qualitative determination of the level of performance in regard to strategic objectives of the Corporation.
 With respect to cash bonus and Long-Term Incentives for the CEO and business unit managers, rewards are based on objective formulae relating to the financial performance of their business units or consolidated financial results.
-The Board, upon the recommendation of the HRC Committee also determines on an annual basis the total compensation of the Chief Operating Officer ("COO"), Chief Financial Officer ("CFO") and Executive Vice President ("EVP").
-This determination takes into account the recommendation of the President and CEO and the HRC Committees' views as to the broad scope of responsibilities of the Corporation's COO, CFO and EVP and the HRC Committee's subjective assessment of their impact on the Corporation's overall success.
+The Board, upon the recommendation of the HRC Committee also determines on an annual basis the total compensation of the Chief Financial Officer ("CFO") and Executive Vice President ("EVP").
+This determination takes into account the recommendation of the Executive Chairman and CEO and the HRC Committees' views as to the broad scope of responsibilities of the Corporation's CFO and EVP and the HRC Committee's subjective assessment of their impact on the Corporation's overall success.